 NorthWest OH&S provides high quality solutions on a broad range of health and safety problems.
 We have saved clients millions of dollars by focusing on their needs and providing cost-effective solutions.
 A "50 cent solution to a $50 problem, rather than a $50 solution to a 50 cent one" says it all.
 How do those solutions come about?
-They reflect almost 40 years of experience "in the trenches" with employees, and their supervisors and managers in a broad-spectrum of industry.
+They reflect 40 years of experience "in the trenches" with employees, and their supervisors and managers in a broad-spectrum of industry.
 They reflect continuous learning about industrial processes and attention to detail about conditions.
 Attention to detail includes care to measure what is actually there, not the desired substance plus an interfering one.
 Finally, there is a focus on the simple things that will solve the problem.
 A simple, inexpensive measure that solves the problem allows both the organization and its employees to win.

 NorthWest OH&S maintains its own equipment and consumables, so as to be able to respond rapidly to situations.

-Neil McManus, CIH, ROH, CSP
+Neil McManus, DSc, CIH, ROH, CSP

-Mr. McManus also is an educator.
+Dr. McManus also is an educator.
 He began his career as a high school teacher and has considerable experience in adult education, having taught courses on noise, industrial hygiene, and toxicology.
 He has a special interest in hazard communication and has written articles and created and presented workshops on this subject.
 He has first-hand experience in hazard communication with many groups on the shop floor and also knows full-well the challenges and difficulties in communicating the complex technical concepts in the health and safety area to audiences not familiar with them.

 Ms. Green has been involved in hazard communication for over ten years.
 She has focused on devising strategies for enabling learning by adults on the shop floor.
 Many of these people have been out of school for many years or lack the necessary technical background.
 Instruction, therefore, must engage the learner's interest and develop the complex technical concepts through use of simple language, realistic examples, and supportive visuals.

 Gilda Green is an educator.
 She has experience teaching adults in industry and children at the elementary level.
 She has an M.A. in special education, an M.Ed. in computer applications (instructional design/educational technology), and a B.A. in psychology.
 Ms. Green has been involved in the instructional design and visual layout of various publications and training presentations.
 She is co-author of The HazCom Training Program and The WHMIS Training Program, and a contributing author in Safety and Health in Confined Spaces.
 She illustrated The HazCom Training Program, and The WHMIS Training Program, and produced many of the illustrations in Safety and Health in Confined Spaces and Portable Ventilation Systems Handbook.
 Most recently, Ms. Green has upgraded The HazCom Training Program, and The WHMIS Training Program to reflect the GHS model, and she also has created an international version of the GHS for training.